Purdue-CSUSB/purdueusb.com/README.md

     - -l) Live server (can cause gigabytes of cache buildup and require browser restart).
     - -p) Production mode: runs `purgecss` (~6s) and `jekyll-minifier` (~30s).
     - -t) Debug mode, shows traceback.

+Note: Jekyll does not parse changes to `_config.yml` in watch mode.
+You must restart the build server for changes to take effect.

 ### **TODO**
 - [x]  Make post sidebar in student resource page independent scrollable from the article content